Charles Yost: Legacy

-Yost's papers are at Princeton University Library's Mudd Library in its Department of Rare Books and Special Collections.
+Yost's papers are held at Princeton University Library's Special Collections Department.

 Family

 Yost's ancestors, who were driven out of the German Palatinate by Louis XIV's armies in the late 17th century, settled in the valley of the Mohawk River in New York State.
 Others were of Scotch-Irish origin and came to America with the immigration that took place around the mid-18th century.

 Yost's ancestor Edward Howell founded Watermill on Long Island, New York, and his ancestor Abraham Cooper founded Oxbow, New York.
-His ancestor Brigadier General Nicholas Herkimer was a Revolutionary War hero.
+His ancestor Brigadier General Nicholas Herkimer was a hero of the American Revolutionary War.

 Yost's father, Nicholas, an attorney, judge, and bank president was married to Yost's mother, Gertrude, by Pastor Dulles, the father of Secretary of State John Foster Dulles.

 In 1934, Yost married Irena Rawicz-Oldakowska in Poland.
 Her father was Kazimierz Ołdakowski, the pre-war director of Fabryka Broni.
 They had two sons, Nicholas and Casimir, and a daughter, Felicity.